 Floods of Life

 Life is full of challenges to face and to overcome, full of things constantly rushing at us from various directions.
 If we are not careful, we can let those floods bowl us down and pull us under.
 Turbulent times within a relationship or any number of other situations.
 How we handle these things is what really matters, though, because how we handle the emotions and the panic determines how well we swim when trapped in those floods of life.
-It determines whether or not a friendship lasts.
-It determines whether or not two friends choose to remain friends after a flood.
-It even determines whether or not one chooses to be generally happy in life.

 I am forever grateful to friends and family that have been by my side, loved me at my worst, and continue to laugh with me at my best.
 That is what I aspire to be for others.
 I cannot expect to wade through high waters unsafe for me to traverse in order to save someone and I would not want someone to do that for me.
 But what I can do is be there waiting after the flood recedes.